nballou/gaming-confounds/ms.typ

   )
 ) <tab-confounds>

-VIdeo game players readily recognize and identify a wide range of factors that independently influence both their gaming and their wellbeing.
-While many of these facotrs have been discussed in previous work, their theoretical status as potential confounds that---if unaccounted for---would bias the results of numerous studies that have related wellbeing and playtime @LarrieuEtAl2023How @BallouEtAl2024Registered @VuorreEtAl2022Time @PallaviciniEtAl2022Effects.
+Video game players readily recognize and identify a wide range of factors that independently influence both their gaming and their wellbeing @HelsbyEtAl2023bandwidth @IacovidesMekler2019role.
+While many of these factors have been discussed in previous work, their theoretical status as potential confounds that---if unaccounted for---would bias the results of numerous studies that have related wellbeing and playtime @LarrieuEtAl2023How @BallouEtAl2024Registered @VuorreEtAl2022Time @PallaviciniEtAl2022Effects.

-Understanding these confounds and the wider causal network of factors is of critical importance for a field which frequently justifies its resource expenditures with reference to potential for concrete interventions for players, policymakers, developers, health care professionals, and more @KowertQuandt2021Video @ColderCarrasEtAl2018Commercial @DanielsenEtAl2024Treatment.
+Mapping and consolidating these confounds and the wider causal network of factors is of critical importance for a field which frequently justifies its resource expenditures with reference to potential for concrete interventions for players, policymakers, developers, health care professionals, and more @KowertQuandt2021Video @ColderCarrasEtAl2018Commercial @DanielsenEtAl2024Treatment.
 If we do not take causality seriously, the value of video game psychology will be largely relegated to forensics---descriptive explanations of why certain people might have experienced effects of their gaming on wellbeing after the fact---rather than actionable and predictive recommendations for changes that will avert problems (and maximize benefits) before they arise.

-We therefore see this study's findings as having direct implications for our interpretation of the existing literature and for methodological approachs going forward, as well as offering wider theoretical research directions for the field.
+We therefore see this study's findings as having direct implications for our interpretation of the existing literature and for methodological approaches going forward, as well as offering wider theoretical research directions for the field.
 We discuss each in turn.

 == Evidence Base Implications

-The breadth and prevalence of confounds identified in this study calls into question the inferential value of many previous correlational studies on the topic of video games and wellbeing @LarrieuEtAl2023How @BallouEtAl2024Registered @VuorreEtAl2022Time @PallaviciniEtAl2022Effects.
+The breadth and prevalence of confounds identified in this study calls into question the inferential value of most quantitative studies on the topic of video games and wellbeing @LarrieuEtAl2023How @BallouEtAl2024Registered @VuorreEtAl2022Time @PallaviciniEtAl2022Effects.
 Although studies in this area often account for stable demographic factors, the potential confounds listed here are much more rarely considered, let alone accounted for.
 If we assume that some of the participant-identified confounds do truly operate as confounds of this relationship, it means that effectively all of the reported findings of this relationship---both significant and null---are substantially biased and contain very little information about causality.

-Whether previous work is _systematically_ biased remains to  be seen. @tab-confounds indicates that omitting the participant-identified confounds could both upwardly and downwardly bias effects.
+Whether previous work is _systematically_ biased remains unknown. @tab-confounds indicates that omitting the participant-identified confounds could both upwardly and downwardly bias effects.
 The prevailing direction of bias will in part be a function of the (1) strength and (2) prevalence of each confounding factor.
 For example, if a study's sample contains a high number of people who have recently dealt with a family member's illness or death (for example, during the Covid-19 pandemic), the observed relationship may be negatively biased---more likely to show that gaming is negatively correlated with wellbeing, as people turned to games to deal with the stress or grief.
 But if a study coincides with a holiday period during which people have increased leisure time, observed relationships may be positively biased---more likely to show that gaming is positively correlated with wellbeing, as people enjoy the festivities and happen to have more available time to play games @Palomba2019Digital.

 == Methodological Implications

 First and foremost, our results point to a wide range of factors and constructs that researchers should consider measuring in future studies designed to assess the relationship between video game playtime and wellbeing.

 These factors are summarized in @tab-confounds.
-For this table, we selected the most prevalent subset of confounds reported by players, which (when unaccounted for) are therefore likely to have the largest biasing impacts on observed relationships.
-For each confound, we describe the general pattern of directionality observed in the data, and provide a suggestion for a questionnaire or other measurement tool that could be used to assess the presence of this confound in future studies.
+For this table, we selected the most prevalent subset of player-reporteed confounds, which (if unaccounted for) are therefore likely to most strongly bias observed relationships.
+For each confound, we describe the general pattern of directionality, and suggest a questionnaire or other measurement tool that could be used to assess the confound in future studies.

-Including these potential confounds in statistical models will require care and modelling expertise, especially in light of the fact that nearly all of them are _time-varying_ confounds---in contrast to a stable demographic factors like age and gender, a factor such as work-related stress is almost certain to vary over the course of a study.
-Media research has begun to place greater emphasis on longitudinal designs capable of evidencing within-person effects over time .
-While undeniably useful for improving our causal understanding @RohrerMurayama2023These, modelling time-varying confounds in longitudinal studies is more challenging than modelling confonuds (time-varying or time-invariant) in cross-sectional designs.
+Including these potential confounds in statistical models will require care and modelling expertise, especially in light of the fact that nearly all are _time-varying_ confounds---in contrast to stable demographic factors like age and gender, factors such as work-related stress will vary over the course of days or weeks.
+Media research has begun to place greater emphasis on longitudinal designs capable of evidencing within-person effects over time @RohrerMurayama2023These.
+While undeniably useful for improving our causal understanding, modelling time-varying confounds in longitudinal studies is more challenging than modelling confounds (time-varying or time-invariant) in cross-sectional designs.
 We recommend researchers familiarize themselves with models and methods used for estimating causal effects in the presence of time-varying confounding @LohRen2023Tutorial.

-Given that effect sizes for the relationship between gaming and wellbeing are typically small or null, we speculate that models which fully adjust for these many time-invariant and time-varying confounds are unlikely to yield significant or meaningful estimates.
-While we still hope to see this borne out empirically, we nonetheless believe our findings---that, in the eyes of participants, this relationship is frequently and strongly confounded---add yet more support to calls for a focus on subgroups and situations where gaming may reliably affect wellbeing, rather on broad, population-level effects over long timescales @VuorreEtAl2024Affectivea @DrummondSauer2020Timesplitters.

 == Theoretical Implications

-Our findings include several high-level patterns that we believe could be valuable 'raw ingredients' for future theory development:
+Our findings include several high-level patterns that could be valuable 'raw ingredients' for future theory development:

 - When confounds cause tiredness or loss of focus, gaming tends to decrease; when confounds cause anxiety and stress, gaming tends to increase
-- Physical health conditions increase gaming when mild and not disruptive to bodily functions needed during gaming, but decrease gaming when severe enough to cause fatigue and lack of concentration
+- Mild physical health conditions that do not interfere with essential bodily functions tend to increase gaming, but conditions severe enough to cause fatigue and lack of concentration decrease gaming
 - Among highly-engaged players, family death or illness decreases wellbeing and increases gaming as people turn to gaming as a means to escape during the grieving period.
 - Staycations increase gaming and wellbeing; holidays increase wellbeing but decrease gaming
-- Difficulties in romantic relationships are more likely to lead to reduced gaming, whereas difficulties in non-romantic relationships are more likely to lead to increased gaming

-Some of these findings pose challenges for previous theory.
-In particular, the finding that particularly low energy players actively avoid gaming (potentially in favor of other less demanding media) challenges mood management theory's prediction that players in a state of low arousal are likely to seek out high-arousal gameplay so as to return to a state of equilibrium @Zillmann1988Mood.
-Instead, our participants report that, in a state of particularly low arousal, they find gaming to be so excitatory that they avoid it entirely.
-We recommend that these potentially contradicting patterns of evidence be subjected to further validation, and if upheld, be used to more clearly identify boundary conditions and accommodations within existing theory such as mood management theory.
+Some of these findings challenge previous theory.
+In particular, the finding that low-energy players actively avoid gaming---potentially in favor of other less demanding media---contrasts with mood management theory's prediction that players in a state of low arousal are likely to seek out high-arousal gameplay so as to return to a state of equilibrium @Zillmann1988Mood.
+Instead, our participants report that, in a state of particularly low arousal, they find gaming to be overly excitatory and avoid it entirely.
+We recommend that these potentially contradicting patterns of evidence be subjected to further validation, and if upheld, be used to identify boundary conditions and accommodations within existing theories.
+We speculate that players may have an internal energy threshold below which gaming is perceived as too demanding, leading them to select lower-barrier alternatives such as TV or music.

 It is vital to recognize that these causal patterns are undoubtedly more complicated and reciprocal than can be accounted for here.
-In particular, for some people gaming actively _helps manage_ the very issues that caused a change in both their gaming and wellbeing @IacovidesMekler2019role @LeeChen2023Seeking, drawing attention to timescales.
-Say increased work stress causes a person to both feel worse and play more games (confounding this relatoinship), but the increased gaming then stablizes  their mood.
+In particular, for some people gaming actively _helps manage_ the very issues that caused a change in both their gaming and wellbeing @IacovidesMekler2019role @LeeChen2023Seeking—that is, they engage in digital emotion regulation @WadleyEtAl2020Digital.
+The process of emotion regulation through games draws attention to timescales.
+Say increased work stress causes a person to both feel worse and play more games (confounding this relationship), but the increased gaming then stabilizes  their mood.
 A survey conducted after this process has occurred would simply capture an increase in gaming with no corresponding change in wellbeing.

 It is crucial, therefore, for researchers to consider both direct effects and effects of the wider causal system, and design their studies to capture these on the timescales where they believe they will occur.
 In some cases, this may involve measuring intention to play games in the future, rather than simply current or past play (see e.g., #npc(<OuelletteWood1998Habit>)).
+A complementary approach is to conduct studies explicitly designed to elicit players' and experts' causal knowledge across varying timescales, a method that can be supported with digital tools @YenEtAl2021Narratives @SalimEtAl2024Belief.

 == Limitations